EXECUTIVE COMMITTEE

 Yvonne Carrasco Clay

 She is a current Board member of Los Descendientes and a volunteer at the Mexican-American History and Heritage Museum at the Sosa-Carrillo House.
-She has also served on the Board of Friends of Arizona History and the Southern Chapter Board of the Arizona Historical Society at the Arizona History Museum.
+She also serves on the Board of the Southern Arizona History Connection and is particularly focused on the Oral and Video History Project.
+She has served on the Board of Friends of Arizona History and the Southern Chapter Board of the Arizona Historical Society at the Arizona History Museum.
 She was instrumental in the engraved brick project to fund the restoration of the Otero Porch in the courtyard at Tucson’s Arizona History Museum.

 Mauro Trejo IV